ceytek-labs/tcmb-services-lite/README.md

 ## Debugging

 - If the response from the API is invalid or an error occurs, an `Exception` will be thrown.
 - If the XML format is invalid, you will receive the following error: `Invalid XML format.
-Please check ExchangeRates::make()->getResponse()`
+Please check TcmbExchangeRates::make()->getResponse()`

 ## Future Plans